Jannik-Schilling/WaterNetAnalyzer/README.md

   * search for 'WaterNetAnalyzer' and directly install by clicking on 'install plugin'

 The plugin should appear in your Processing Toolbox.
-An example line layer can be found in [the testdata folder](/testdata)
+An example line layer can be found in [the testdata folder](/testdata).
+An

 ## 1 Water Network Constructor
 The first tool adds information about connections in the network to the attribute table (the simple algorithm is shown in the figure below).
 You just have to select the undermost line segment (e.g. in a sewage system it´s the last one before entering a treatment plant, in a river system it´s the river mouth).
 Select whether you want to change line directions according to flow directions (new in version 1.3) and click on "Run".
 From version 1.4 on, you can choose an already existing column of the attribute table as "NET_ID" (se below) or generate a new one.